 So, I keep writing about the Bible, which brings me to my point for today.

-**The Bible does not work well as, let’s call it, a “final reference point” to produce in us theological certitude—by which I mean a impenetrable theological wall, a permanent intellectual foundation, a sense of intellectual finality.**
+The Bible does not function as a “final reference point” to produce in us theological certitude—by which I mean an impenetrable theological wall, a permanent intellectual foundation, a sense of intellectual finality.

 By “theological certitude” I do not mean that sense of whole-being confidence we pilgrims of faith, by the grace of God, experience from time to time (and some more than others).
 I am focusing simply on the Bible: what it is, how it works, and what we are to get from it.

 And this Bible does not work well at all as a source of answers designed to essentially remove intellectual ambiguity from the life of faith, which is more or less how I and others were taught (directly and indirectly) to think of it.

 I see two general reasons for why the Bible does not provide unambiguous theological certitude:

 - The ancient contextual nature of the Bible requires us to transpose its message into our own context.
 This act of transposition is a necessarily creative and flexible interpretive act, resulting in varied appropriations of the Bible (as can be seen throughout history and across the world today).

 - The diverse, dialogical, even contradictory nature of the Bible resists the legalistic notion of “biblical authority” that is taught, caught, and enforced in many Christian communities.

 Acknowledging these phenomena does not mean the Bible is therefore “wrong” or “less than” or “worthless.”
 Not at all.
 In fact, I think it is far more than the limitations sometimes placed upon it.
 But connecting these two “properties” of scripture to any active life of Christian faith in order to see the “far more” takes work.